 We may not be able to initiate or continue clinical trials for our drug candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside of the United States.
-In particular, clinical sites are actively recruiting patients for our Phase 1 clinical trial for NX-2127 in patients with CLL and other B-cell malignancies and for NX-1607 in patients with a variety of oncology indications.
-We cannot predict how difficult it will be to enroll patients for trials in these indications.
-Therefore, our ability to identify and enroll eligible patients for our NX-2127 and NX-1607 clinical trials may be limited or may result in slower enrollment than we anticipate.
-In addition, some of our competitors have ongoing clinical trials for drug candidates that treat the same indications as our drug candidates, and patients who otherwise would be eligible for our planned clinical trials instead may enroll in clinical trials of our competitors' drug candidates.
-Moreover, the size of the relevant patient populations for the diseases that our lead drug candidates target are small and as more companies begin to focus attention and resources on drug candidates to treat the same indications as our drug candidates we may experience delays or be unable to successfully recruit and enroll a sufficient number of eligible patients in our clinical trials.
+In particular, we are currently conducting Phase 1 clinical trials for each of our four drug candidates: NX-2127, NX-1607, NX-5948 and DeTIL-0255.
+We cannot predict how difficult it will be to enroll patients for these trials.
+Therefore, our ability to identify and enroll eligible patients for our NX-2127, NX-1607, NX-5948 and DeTIL-0255 clinical trials may be limited or may result in slower enrollment than we anticipate.
+In addition, some of our competitors have ongoing clinical trials for drug candidates that treat the same indications as our drug candidates.
+Moreover, the size of the relevant patient populations for the diseases that our lead drug candidates target is small, and as more companies begin to focus attention and resources on drug candidates to treat the same indications as our drug candidates, we may experience delays or be unable to successfully recruit and enroll a sufficient number of eligible patients in our clinical trials.
 Patient enrollment is affected by other factors including: